-Before OpenNMS Horizon 17 and OpenNMS Meridian 2016, it was possible to access the performance data stored in .rrd or .jrobin files directly by using the jrobin language extension provided by the RrdDataSource.
-This is no longer possible; you must use the Measurements Datasource.
+Before OpenNMS Horizon 17 and OpenNMS Meridian 2016 it was possible to access the performance data stored in .rrd or .jrobin files directly by using the jrobin language extension provided by the RrdDataSource.
+This is no longer possible and the Measurements Datasource has to be used.

-To access performance data within reports, we created a custom Measurement Datasource that allows you to query the Measurements API and process the returned data in your reports.
-Please refer to the official Measurements API documentation on how to use the Measurements API</br/>
+To access performance data within reports we created a custom Measurement Datasource which allows to query the Measurements API and process the returned data in your reports.
+Please refer to the official Measurements API documentation on how to use the \Measurements API\.